Azure-Samples/media-services-dotnet-copy-blob-into-asset/README.md

 urlFragment: media-services-dotnet-copy-blob-into-asset
 ---

-# Copy blobs into an Azure Media Services asset
+# Copy blobs into an asset using Azure Media Services v2

 This sample shows how to copy existing blobs from a storage account into a new Azure Media Services asset.